What's new for ZooLights 2018?

 Are there dinner and treat options available?

 The Cascade Grill, Grill-to-Go, Black Rhino, and AfriCafe are open on ZooLights nights, as are carts along the ZooLights path featuring hot chocolate, popcorn and the zoo's signature treat—elephant ears.
-Additional food carts will be available, excluding Value Nights.
+There will also be some local food cart faves at Elephant Plaza and near the Amphitheater on regular ZooLights nights, along with the Margarita cart (not on Value Nights).
 See the menu.

 I want to perform at ZooLights.
 How do I sign up?